Fiberglass vs. Spray Foam: Which is Best?

 Health & Safety

-Understanding the health and safety impacts of building materials is crucial for architects, contractors and the families who will inhibit the space.
+Understanding the health and safety impacts of building materials is crucial for architects, contractors and the families who will inhabit the space.

 The International Agency for Research on Cancer (IARC), the US National Toxicology Program (NTP) and the California Office of Environmental Health Hazard and Assessment have all stated that fiberglass insulations are not considered classifiable as carcinogens when proven to be biosoluble.